Sociology and Social Research MA

 Careers and opportunities

-On successful completion of this course, you will have knowledge of:
+Upon successful completion of this course, you should have:

-• Employability skills – module content, teaching delivery and modes of assessment will reflect the proposition that students are producers of knowledge obtaining an advanced and distinctive skill-set that can be applied in social contexts including the workplace.
-For example, the development of social research skills is emphasised through the opportunities students are given to create a digital ethnography, and through the programme’s core research training modules and final research project.
-Such social research skills - especially when embedded in a decolonised curriculum which does not privilege the research traditions of the Global North - have the benefit of being transferable to a number of national social contexts, both national and international.
-The course also has a dedicated vocational module with Institute of Leadership Management accreditation and there are multiple opportunities to develop all-important digital fluency – for example, through the production of digital portfolios.
+• an advanced and distinctive skill-set that can be applied in social contexts including the workplace.
+For example, the development of social research skills is emphasised through the opportunities given to create a digital ethnography, and through the programme’s core research training modules and final research project.
+Such social research skills - especially when embedded in a decolonised curriculum which does not privilege the research traditions of the Global North - have the benefit of being transferable to a number of national social contexts, both national and international

-MA Sociology and Social Research prepares students for further postgraduate study, as well as entry into a variety of careers.
-This MA also readies students for the wider world of work in a culturally diverse global marketplace; highly transferable and timely skills enable graduates to capitalize on a job market increasingly defined by flexibility and sociological concerns.
+The Sociology and Social Research MA prepares you for further postgraduate study, as well as entry into a variety of careers.
+This MA also readies you for the wider world of work in a culturally diverse global marketplace; highly transferable and timely skills enable graduates to capitalise on a job market increasingly defined by flexibility and sociological concerns.

 How to apply